krateoplatformops-blueprints/arubacloud-provider-kog/plugins/README.md

 This repository contains the source code of a set of plugins for the Aruba Cloud Provider KOG.

+> ![NOTE]
-Note: currently only one plugin is implemented: the `subnet-plugin` even if the structure allows to easily add more plugins in the future if needed.
+Currently only one plugin is implemented: the `subnet-plugin` even if the structure allows to easily add more plugins in the future if needed.

 Specialized web services that address some integration issues.
 They are designed to work with the [`rest-dynamic-controller`](https://github.com/krateoplatformops/rest-dynamic-controller/).